What is meant by annual holding cost in costing?

 Calculating the annual holding cost allows businesses to understand and evaluate the financial impact of keeping inventory on hand.
 By analyzing this cost alongside other factors such as order costs and demand patterns, companies can make informed decisions about how much inventory to keep on hand and when to order new stock.

-It’s worth noting that the formula used to calculate annual holding cost may vary depending on the specific circumstances and industry practices of each business.
+It’s worth noting that the formula used to calculate annual holding costs may vary depending on the specific circumstances and industry practices of each business.